reach/router/website/src/markdown/api/RouteComponent.md

 </Router>
 ```

 This is useful for embedded Routers.
-Perhaps Admin renders it's own router, we use the wildcard to make sure the deeper routes in the parent router match the `Admin` component.
+Perhaps Admin renders its own router, we use the wildcard to make sure the deeper routes in the parent router match the `Admin` component.

 ```jsx
 render(